SMARTeacher/data-science-test/README.md

 ../datasets/data.csv

 <b> Getting Started </b>

+You have been provided a link to a Binder to create a notebook.
+If you already have Jupyter it is recommended to use your own environment.

+CAUTION: The notebooks are not saved, please export your notebook for submission (File -> Download As).

 Give your notebook a title with your full name included Import any libraries you may need

 <b>Questions</b>

 1. Understanding and visualizing the data